-- 1. The first stage is a motion for leave to introduce a bill, specifying its title.
-This is not a debatable motion, though the member sponsoring the bill may give a short description of its purpose. - 2.
-At a subsequent sitting a non-debatable motion will be presented "That this bill be read a first time and be printed."

-- 3. The bill will then go before the House for the second of its three readings, each of which must be on different days.
-The second reading is the first major debate on the bill, and it must be passed at that stage before any amendments to it can be introduced.
-Opposition motions against it are therefore procedural-either that it be referred to a committee before second reading, which would delay it, or that it be read six months hence, which would in fact prevent it from being introduced again in that session. - 4.
-Once a bill has passed second reading it is referred to a committee.
+- (1) This first stage is a motion for leave to introduce a bill, specifying its title.
+This is not a debatable motion, though the member sponsoring the bill may give a short description of its purpose. - (2) At a subsequent sitting a non-debatable motion will be presented "That this bill be read a first time and be printed." - (3) The bill will then go before the House for the second of its three readings, each of which must be on different days.
+The second reading is the first major debate on the bill, and it must be passed at that stage before any amendment to it can be introduced.
+Opposition motions against it are therefore procedural - either that it be referred to a committee before second reading, which would delay it, or that it be read six months hence, which would in fact prevent it from being introduced again in that session. - (4) Once a bill has passed second reading it is referred to a committee.
 Except for supply and ways and means bills, which go to Committee of the Whole, the bill will go to a standing committee for detailed consideration.
 The House may instead refer the bill to a special committee or to a joint committee of both Houses.
-In the committee stage each clause of the bill is considered separately, and members may move amendments to these clauses. - 5.
-Once a bill has been passed by the committee, with whatever amendments may have been made, it proceeds, after a lapse of at least forty-eight hours, to the debate at the report stage.
-Until the change in standing orders in 1968 this stage was not debatable, but this was altered to give members an opportunity to debate and move amendments to a bill, detailed discussion of which up until then had been confined to a small committee.26 For this reason the report stage of financial bills, which have had their committee stage in Committee of the Whole is not debatable.
-At least twenty-four hours before consideration of the report stage, members may give notice of amendments to the bill.
-At this - stage, the Speaker has the power to select or combine amendments for debate.
-At the conclusion of the debate there will be a motion to concur in the bill, and it may be considered for third reading at the next sitting of the House. - 6.
-Third reading is the last debatable stage of a bill, on the motion "that the bill be now read a third time and passed." - 7.
-The bill will then be transmitted to the Clerk of the Parliaments, and will receive consideration in the Senate, if it has not already passed the Senate before being introduced into the House.
+In the committee stage each clause of the bill is considered separately, and members may move amendments to these clauses.

+- (5) Once a bill has been passed by the committee, with whatever amendments may have been made, it proceeds, after a lapse of at least forty-eight hours, to the debate at the report stage.
+Until the change in standing orders in 1968 this stage was not debatable, but this was altered to give members an opportunity to debate and move amendments to the bill, detailed discussion of which up till then has been confined to a small committee.28 For this reason the report stage of financial bills which have been considered in Committee of the Whole is not debatable.
+At least twenty-four hours before the consideration of the report stage, members may give notice of amendments to the bill.
+At this stage the Speaker has the power to select or combine amendments for debate.
+At the conclusion of the debate there will be a motion to concur in the bill, and it may be considered for third reading at the next sitting of the House. - (6) Third reading is the last debatable stage of a bill, on the motion "that the bill be now read a third time and passed." - (7) The bill will then be transmitted to the Clerk of the Parliaments, and will receive consideration in the Senate, if it has not passed the Senate before being introduced into the House.
 If the Senate makes any amendments in the bill these must be reported to the House.
-The minister in charge of the bill will move either
+The minister in charge of the bill will move either concurrence or rejection of such amendments.
+If there is a deadlock between the two Houses the bill can proceed no further. - (8) The bill will be presented, when it has passed both Houses, for royal assent in the Queen's name by the Governor General or his deputy.
+Unless the bill provides for a date of its coming into force, it becomes effective on the day on which royal assent was given.